-The SEND Code of Practice (January 2015) identifies 4 broad categories of special educational need that are:
+The SEN Code of Practice (January 2015) identifies 4 broad categories of special educational need that are:

 - 1. Communication and interaction.

 - 2. Cognition and learning.

 - 3. Social, emotional and mental health.

-- 4. Sensory and physical.
+4. Sensory and physical.

-(Further information on these categories can be found in section 6:28 to 6:35 of the SEND Code of Practice)
+(Further information on these categories can be found in section 6:28 to 6:35 of the SEN Code of Practice)

-It should be noted that children do not fit neatly into any one category and our role at EBN 1 school is to identify each individual's needs following assessment processes that includes;
+It should be noted that children do not fit neatly into any one category and our role at EBN school is to identify each individual's needs following assessment processes that includes;

+- baseline assessment on entry;

+- teacher assessments;

-- baseline assessment on entry for Literacy, Numeracy, Science along with and individual interview to identify student's strengths and challenges - teacher assessments: - individual diagnostic assessments and; - scrutiny of information provided by parents, schools and other professionals
+- individual diagnostic assessments and;

+- scrutiny of information provided by parents, schools and other professionals